ParthJohri/Lumos-Bot/README.md

 👋 Welcome to the **Lumos - Bot**, your ultimate WhatsApp assistant!

-🤖 Our bot is packed with powerful commands to enhance your WhatsApp experience.
+🤖 Lumos Bot is a chatbot that sheds light on queries, provides assistance, is packed with powerful commands to enhance your WhatsApp experience.
 Here's a list of available commands:

 **General Functions**
 -----------------------------